oracle-livelabs/security/oci-kms/create-connection/create-connection.md

     ![Add API Key](images/add-apikey.png)

 8. A window will prompt asking you how you want to create those API Keys.
 You can generate the API key pair direclty in this step, or you also have the option to import previously created keys.
 In this case, we will generate the API key pair in this step and will download the private key.
-Then select *"Generate API Key Pair"* and *"Download Private Key"*.
+    Select *"Generate API Key Pair"* and *"Download Private Key"*.
 Save your private key in a local directory, as you will need it later.
 Click Add.

     ![Generate API Key](images/generate-apikey.png)